 Bed mats were the beginning of truck bed protection.
 Rubber mats are nice for a few different reasons.
 One is that they are not permanent.
-You can easily put them in and take them out at anytime.
+You can easily put them in and take them out at any time.
 There is no installation required, you just buy the right size, throw it in and go.
 The only shortfall is on their own, bed mats only protect the trucks bed, your sidewalls, load guard and tailgate are still wide open for damage.

-2. Damage: If there is any way for the bedliner to move around or shift you will having scratching, or rubbing away of the factory paint that you are trying to protect.
+2. Damage: If there is any way for the bed liner to move around or shift you will having scratching, or rubbing away of the factory paint that you are trying to protect.
 If you pull your drop in out after a couple of years you will see exposed metal, and/or rust and then you really have a problem.

-Drop ins also have one other common bed liner problem.
+Drop-ins also have one other common bed liner problem.
 The hard plastic design is nice for dent protection but cargo has a tendency to slide around in the bed of your truck.
 This can cause anything from an annoying thud when you apply the brakes, to damage of your cargo or truck when the cargo smashes into the load guard, rear windshield or the tailgate.

-The spray-on is installed by scuff sanding the truck’s paint and adhering a compound that keeps the trucks metal from being damaged.
-This in most situations will void your truck’s factory paint warranty.
+The spray-on is installed by scuff sanding the truck’s paint and adhering a compound that keeps the truck’s metal from being damaged.
+This, in most situations, will void your truck’s factory paint warranty.
 The fact that spray ins are permanent is actually their biggest downfall.
 If you start to have any damage, cracking or peeling, or sun fade, you will have to go back to the dealer for another expensive coat.
-One of the other real problems with spray-on bedliners is that your cargo will slide all over the place similar to the way it does in a drop in.
+One of the other real problems with a spray-on bed liner is that your cargo will slide all over the place similar to the way it does in a drop in.